-The University of Pennsylvania School of Engineering and Applied Science (SEAS) Mentoring Program, begun in 2002, is a two-semester program pairing first-year engineering students in a one-on-one mentoring relationship with a volunteer SEAS Alumni Mentor of their choosing.
+The University of Pennsylvania School of Engineering and Applied Science (SEAS) Mentoring Program, founded in 2002, is a two-semester program pairing first-year engineering students in a one-on-one mentoring relationship with a volunteer SEAS Alumni Mentor of their choosing.
 Mentees and Mentors are connected during the spring of the student's first year.
 Each pair will then have the opportunity to build a unique relationship through conversation and meetings encouraged throughout the formal program.

 Mentee-Mentor activities have in the past included:

 What are the benefits of HAVING a Mentor?